ArthurSudbrackIbarra/cloney/README.md

 Imagine you've stumbled upon a fantastic template Git repository on GitHub that promises to kickstart your project.
 Excited, you fork the repository only to realize that it's not quite ready for your unique requirements.
 You need to replace placeholder values, tweak configurations, and adapt the code to match your project's specifications.

 This process can be both frustrating and error-prone.
 Manually searching and replacing values throughout the codebase can lead to mistakes and inconsistencies.
 What if you could automate this entire customization process and have a template repository that adapts itself to your needs effortlessly?
-This is precisely what Cloney is designed to do.

-### Cloney: Redefining Git Templates

-Cloney is not just another Git template manager; it's a unique tool that redefines how you work with template repositories.
-With Cloney, you can say goodbye to manual adjustments and hello to dynamic template creation and management.
+This is precisely what Cloney is designed to do, with it, you can say goodbye to manual adjustments and hello to dynamic template creation and management.

 ### Cloney Template Repositories